 The study tour aims at creating intercultural and political understanding by offering you a first-hand view of life in two Arab monarchies at opposite ends of the economic spectrum.
 With a focus on interacting with local people, including their fellow university students, the tour aims to create deeper levels of understanding and empathy for the participants, as well as exposing them to the general benefits of encountering new cultures and environments.

 Explore Japan's contradictions: from Harajuku pop culture to the temples and old market streets of Kyoto.
-The tour highlights how traditional and emerging art practices and technologies converge within contemporary Japanese culture, with a focus on Animation and Visual Communication Design.
+The tour highlights how traditional and emerging art practices and technologies converge within contemporary Japanese culture.

 This unit engages with divergent Japanese cultures - from high concept art & design to anime, manga and game culture - through visits to key places of interest including Akihabara, Ginza design precinct, and the temples and shrines of Kyoto.